odedstein/sgi-introduction-course/401_debugging_puzzle_1/README.md

-# Robustness Puzzle 1: A Broken Mesh Reader
+# Debugging Puzzle 1: A Broken Mesh Reader

 Note: unlike the other exercises, there are no specific notes associated with these puzzles.
 Your job is to practice debugging, and figure out what is going wrong!